 - (A useful summary of the original concept) Cliff B. Jones, Accommodating Interference in the Formal Design of Concurrent Object-Based Programs, 1996.

 - (One source reference) Cliff B. Jones, Tentative steps toward a development method for interfering programs, 1983.

 History of formal methods

-I have a strong interest in, and commitment to, recording the history of our subject.
-The fact that Troy Astarte is working on a Historical analysis of programming language descriptions for his PhD and this has given a new impetus to the effort.
+I have a strong interest in -and commitment to- recording the history of our subject.
+The fact that Troy Astarte worked on a Historical analysis of programming language descriptions for his PhD gave a new impetus to the effort.

 - An earlier paper about formal methods for verification is (Jones, 2003).